 CNN Films’ “Apollo 11” explores humanity’s first moon landing through newly discovered and restored archival footage.
 Watch Saturday, July 20, at 9 p.m.
 ET.

-NASA marked its 60th anniversary last year, and will celebrate the 50th anniversary of the moon landing in July.
+NASA marked its 60th anniversary last year, and celebrates the 50th anniversary of the moon landing on July 20.

 Some 400 of the best, including a selection of lesser-known images, have been collected in the book “The NASA Archives: 60 Years in Space,” a visual celebration of NASA from its inception to its near future.

 But NASA didn’t initially intend to keep such a detailed and vast visual record, according to the book’s author and editor, Piers Bizony.

 “Photography was not actually one of the early priorities,” he said in a phone interview.
 “There was even an early proposal for the first human-carrying capsule, the Mercury, to not have a window at all.
 It was the astronauts who started taking Hasselblad cameras with them to see what they would get.

 “NASA hadn’t really planned for this, but they realized that pictures were a very important part of the message,” he added, “and that people back on Earth wanted to see what was going on up there.”

 Cameras made by Swedish manufacturer Hasselblad were used in several historic NASA missions, including Apollo 11, the moon landing.
 Peculiarly, most of the photographs from that mission – including the most iconic one – didn’t feature the first man on the moon, Neil Armstrong, but the second, Buzz Aldrin.